 As part of our ongoing remodeling project of a rather cool 1978 contemporary house, the latest improvement has been a new exterior railings.
 Ideally this would have been one of the last things I would have chosen to work on, because they just aren’t all that interesting.
 I would much rather work on the fun stuff.
 A new bathroom, a new master suite, new carpet for basement, blah bla blah.
 And the list goes on . . . of what I would like to do.
 But as many of you know, we don’t always get to do the fun stuff, rather getting de-railed with the have-to-do things.

 Notice the ugly pipe railings on each deck and one across the slider in the middle.
 Like those cantilever decks?
 They had some of the first Trex decking on them too.
-This is a very cool house and was well designed by the architect, but . . . he wasn’t big on aesthetics.
+This is a very cool house.
+It is well-designed… by an architect.
+Unfortunately, he wasn’t big on aesthetics.
 No poop brown thank you very much, and those railings are not what one would call cool retro.
 Gone-ski!

 After installing a new metal roof but before the snow fence accessories were installed on the roof we had a

 All of a sudden the house began to shake, at 2:30 in the morning… it was the snow sliding off the roof.
 For fun, it decided to pull one of the railings off with it.
 We later found out it cracked some of those beams holding the cantilevered deck too.
 The fun of homeownership!